malijs/malijs.github.io/response.md

 #### response.sendMetadata()

 Send response header metadata.
 Optionally provide header metadata object directly as an argument and that is set and sent.
 If param is not provided `sendMetadata` sends the existing metadata in the response.
 If it is provided existin metadata is cleared and is set to the object adn then sent.
-This is an alias to `ctx.response.sendMetadata()`.

 ```js
 ctx.response.sendMetadata({